jncraton/computational-thinking-cpsc2020/lectures/24-lists.md

 Exercise
 --------

-Create a Python program to store all even numbers less than 20 in a list.
+Create a Python program that will add 1 to every element in a list.

 Nested Lists
 ------------